 Its such a shame that neither of these videos were appreciated within the college because a massive amount of time and effort went into making them both.
 We used about 12 or more one-hour video cassettes for the ‘rushes’ and because they contain some very unique material such as George Porter I still have them today in our video archive.
 See what you think and let me know if you are seen appearing in either of them.
-Some years after we made them both, several boxes of unused and unrequired VHS tape copies of both of the videos were returned to me, they were all thrown in the bin!
+Some years after we had made them, several boxes of unused and unrequired VHS tape copies of both of the videos were returned to me from Registry, they were all thrown in the bin!

 So far in writing these blog updates I have always had a wealth of information available to allow me to give some background to the making of the video.
 Usually I say something about the division or department for which the video was made.
 Twenty years ago in 1993 I was asked by the Imperial College Japan Office (based at South Kensington) to make a video to showcase the research work being undertaken in various departments at that time.
 An initial quick search by my colleague Anne Barrett from the college archives had revealed nothing!
 But, at the last minute Anne has saved the day with some background information she has managed to unearth.
 The Japan Office was established within Industrial Liaison in 1991 and was seen by Imperial College as “..a long-term commitment to fostering and strengthening its academic and contractual links with Japan”.
 Its main focus was to negotiate research contacts with Japan, but a fleeting reference in Hannah Gays history of Imperial says “…plans to open a Japan Office did not result in any serious Japanese investment in the college.”
 So, I can only assume that this is why it closed or more likely merged into another division.
 So, all I can do is to point out some of the interesting items featured and the research being undertaken when the video was made.